totaljs/flowcmd/readme.md

 ## How to edit it?

 We use Total.js Flow Cloud Designer.
-Please use the designer only for the required time, don't keep the connection online for a longer time in the background.
+Please use the designer only for the required time.
+Don't keep the connection online for a longer time in the background.

 - `$ npm start edit`